jean-airoldie/libzmq-rs/README.md

 port, check out [`rust-zmq`].

 # Stability Guarantees
-There are no stability guarantees until the `1.0` version of the API is released.
-Thus expected a lot of breaking changes until then.
+Expect breaking changes with each release until `0.2`.
+After that breaking change on each minor version until `1.0`.
 Furthermore, since a large part of the library relies on ØMQ's DRAFT API, they will have to be stabilized before the 1.0 version is released.

 # Frequently Asked Questions
 See the [`FAQ`](./FAQ.md).